Material Safety Data Sheet for 1-Bromopropane

 Melting Point: -110°C

-Solubility: Poorly soluble in water, mixes with many organic solvents
+Solubility: Slightly soluble in water (2.5 g/L at 25°C).
+Miscible with organic solvents

 Stability and Reactivity

-Conditions to Avoid: Heat, sparks, open flame, direct sunlight, moisture, and incompatible substances.
+Conditions to Avoid: Heat, sparks, open flame, static discharge.
+Avoid contact with incompatible chemicals.

 Toxicological Information